 Who is this event for?

-The masterclass is suitable for people coming for their own personal benefit, Health professionals and others who wish to incorporate mindfulness and compassion into their work with others, and mindfulness teachers and trainers.
+The masterclass is suitable for people coming for their own personal benefit, as well as mindfulness teachers, and others who wish to incorporate mindfulness and compassion into their work with others, including NHS Staff and other Health Professionals.

 Mindfulness teachers and practitioners are also welcome to use this as a CPD opportunity in order to look at different ways to deliver mindfulness (a certificate of attendance with 5 hours CPD will be available on request).

 What Will Be Taught?

 Over the day you’ll be introduced to mindfulness and compassion practices as well as learning about some of the distinctive Breathworks elements such as the importance of a very systematic approach to mindfulness in daily life and breath-based mindful movement.

 As well as the masterclass content delivered throughout the day, a vegetarian lunch and refreshments are also included in the price.
 Please do let us know of any dietary requirements when you book.
 A certificate of attendance with 5 hours CPD will be available on request.

 What to bring